BUGBOUNTYchrisg8691/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+when name reached to the next level of the nested fn to get the value of name from param;
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+no, the value of newRoll
 c.
 What is the lexical scope of `newRoll`?
+within the fn the is returned by personalDice

 ### Task 3 - Stretch GoalsG